oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ResourceManagerUpload.md

 ## OCI Resource Manager Upload

-Included is an option in setUpOCI Menu to upload the terraform outdir into OCI Resource Manager:
+There is an option included in setUpOCI Menu to upload the terraform outdir into OCI Resource Manager.

 On choosing **"Developer Services"** in the SetUpOCI menu, choose **"Upload current terraform files/state to Resource Manager"** sub-option to upload the terraform outdir into OCI Resource Manager.